Towards Cooperative Flight Control Using Visual-Attention: Setup and Methodology

 \subsection{Visual attention map}

-The attention maps are calculated by the VisualBackProp algorithm~\cite{Bojarski2016}.
-For a convolutional neural network with weights and bias, we can think of a network flow from images to the output of the network \cite{Bojarski2016}.
-We denote the activation ${a_e}$ for one edge $e$ in the particular path $P$ in the general CNN. and $\mathcal{P}$ is a family of path from image to output.
+The attention maps of neural networks are calculated by the VisualBackProp algorithm~\cite{Bojarski2016} and that of humans are measured by eye tracking.
+For a convolutional neural network with weights and biases, we can think of a network flow from images to the output of the network \cite{Bojarski2016}.
+We denote the activation ${a_e}$ for one edge $e$ in the particular path $P$ in the general CNN. and $\mathcal{P}$ is a family of paths from image to output.
 From the value of pixel $X$, denote the backpropagation function \cite{Bojarski2016}: $\phi_{f}(X) = c \gamma(X)\sum_{P \in \mathcal{P} } \prod_{e \in P}{a_e}$, where $c$ is the constant and $\gamma(X)$ is the value of pixel.
 Note that the subscript of the propagation function $\phi_{f}(X)$ is the network $f$, upon which the algorithm is used.
-The saliency maps corresponding to the reference, and guardian networks are $\phi_{f_{R}}(X)$ and $\phi_{f_{G}}(X)$.
+The saliency maps corresponding to the reference and guardian networks are $\phi_{f_{R}}(X)$ and $\phi_{f_{G}}(X)$.